massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 ## On-Path Loss Signaling in QUIC

-{{EXPLICIT-MEASUREMENTS}} introduces different techniques for using two explicit loss bits in the clear portion of QUIC v1 short headers in order to signal packet loss to on-path network devices.
-The explicit loss bits considered in this document are the "sQuare signal" bit (Q) and the "Loss event" bit (L) (see {{squarebit}}
+{{EXPLICIT-MEASUREMENTS}} introduces several techniques for using explicit loss bits in the clear portion of transport protocol headers to signal packet loss to on-path network devices.
+The explicit loss bits used in this document are the "sQuare signal" bit (Q) and the "Loss event" bit (L) (see {{squarebit}} and
-and {{lossbit}}) .
+{{lossbit}}).
 This approach follows the recommendations of {{!RFC8558}} that recommends explicit path signals.
 The current document adapts the technique proposed in {{LOSSBITS}} for QUIC by using reserved bits in QUIC v1 short header.

 While the exploitation of only Q can help in measuring the _upstream loss_ and only L can help in measuring the _end-to-end loss_, both are required to detect